lanspeechai-sys/voice-of-college/README.md

 # Welcome to your Lovable project

-## EssayAI - AI-Powered College Essay Assistant
+## Splennet - AI-Powered College Essay Assistant

 A comprehensive platform that helps students create compelling college application essays using AI while preserving their authentic voice and personal story.